opencv/opencv/modules/core/doc/operations_on_arrays.rst

     \min _I  \texttt{dst} (I)= \texttt{alpha} , \, \, \max _I  \texttt{dst} (I)= \texttt{beta}

 when ``normType=NORM_MINMAX`` (for dense arrays only).
 The optional mask specifies a sub-array to be normalized.
-This means that the norm or min-n-max are computed over the sub-array, and then this sub-array is modified to be normalized.
-If you want to only use the mask to compute the norm or min-max but modify the whole array, you can use
+This means that the norm or min-n-max are calculated over the sub-array, and then this sub-array is modified to be normalized.
+If you want to only use the mask to calculate the norm or min-max but modify the whole array, you can use
 :ocv:func:`norm` and
 :ocv:func:`Mat::convertTo`.